opendocsg/slw-judgments-backfill/2015_SGHC_304/report.md

 **A deterrent fine is appropriate instead of a custodial term**

 9       The plaintiff submitted that a custodial sentence should be imposed on the defendants in light of their unashamed and persistent breaches of the 1 August 2012 Order through the acts listed at [2] above.
-In this regard, the plaintiff relied on, _inter alia_ , the decision of the High Court in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ [2013] 1 SLR 245 (“ _Sembcorp v Aurol_ ”).
+In this regard, the plaintiff relied on, _inter alia_ , the decision of the High Court in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ <span class="citation">[2013] 1 SLR 245</span> (“ _Sembcorp v Aurol_ ”).

 10     After reviewing the case law in Singapore, Quentin Loh J set out in _Sembcorp v Aurol_ at [68] the factors that are relevant in the exercise of a court’s sentencing discretion for contempt of court.
 The following factors are used as a guide to determine whether a fine or a custodial sentence should be imposed: